HZARRIn/c_demo-/README.md

 # c_demo-
-thhis is my first project
+this is my first project
+author- Zarrin khan